badsyntax/mailinabox-ui/FEATURES.md

 - [x] Log in
 - [x] Remember me (stored in local/session storage)
 - [x] Log out
-- [ ] Middleware for redirections with 405
+- [x] Middleware for redirections with 403

 ## Performance